Dancing as a Hobby - Ten Popular Dance Styles

 - Refining focusing abilities

 Social dancing requires a partner or many partners.
 Ballroom dancing is social dancing which requires formal training.
-Dances which require many partners would include circle and line dancing.

 Tap dancing can be performed to any type of music which gets your feet tapping to the beats.
 One can learn this dance with or without a partner.